-Connecting Community for Kids is an initiative dedicated to improving the well-being and development of children and families across Cockburn and Kwinana.
+Connecting Community for Kids is a collective impact initiative dedicated to improving the well-being and development of children and families across Cockburn and Kwinana.
 We work closely with the community, service providers and government to drive change.

 To build strong, safe communities where together we can help our children thrive.